-Based on the expertise and contacts Pettersen works on a project supported by KHIB: “Throw.
-Textile objects in motion.”
-It aims to develop artistic expression related to functional textile units.
-This is part of a larger project “Future Textiles” in which he and colleagues Hilde Hauan Johnsen and Ingrid Aarset were working together with separate projects ending up as two major exhibitions called “Tech-stiles”: Sogn & Fjordane Art Museum and The Art Museum of Northern Norway (Oct 2012 – Jan 2013) at Rom 8 in Bergen he showed his own project as part of the final presentation of the project.
+During recent years Pettersen has been working on a project called “Throw.
+Textiles in motion.”
+Its aim was to develop artistic expressions and new knowledge related to functional textiles.
+This was part of a larger project “Future Textiles” in which he and his colleagues Hilde Hauan Johnsen and Ingrid Aarset were working together with separate projects ending up as two major exhibitions called “Tech-stiles”: Sogn & Fjordane Art Museum (Sept -Oct 2012) and The Art Museum of Northern Norway (Oct 2012 – Jan 2013) at Rom 8 in Bergen he showed his own project as part of the final presentation of the project.
 In 2011 he had his solo exhibition at the gallery of Fredrikstad Art Society.

-Through many years Department of Design, in collaboration with Jon Pettersen has developed a study program where textiles are examined in the meeting with other materials.
+Through many years the Department of Design, in collaboration with Jon Pettersen has developed a study program where textiles are examined in the meeting with other materials.
 Both the functional aspect and the expressive potential have been in focus and represent an open approach between the departments of art and design.

 From his employments at several Norwegian textile companies Pettersen has a large industrial network.
 From the teaching and collaborations with other institutions he knows many professionals in the field.
 Former students from many years back add to the list of people who know him.

 One special international program called European Textile Trainee ETT has been important to develop the contact between schools and industry in Europe.
 Pettersen has taken part in the introduction courses in at Audax Textile Museum, Tilburg, Netherlands.